deepakhj/cadent/README.md

 The compression is also highly variable depending on incoming values, so it can be hard to "know" what storage or ram constraints will be needed a-priori (unless you know the domain of your metrics well).

+#### Repr

+This is the "native" internal format for a metric cadent.
+It's NOT very space conciderate (as it's vewry similare to the json format, but w/ more stuff).
+Basically don't use it for storage.

+#### ZipGob  + DeltaOfDeltas + VarBit + SmartEncoding + TimeResolution

+Instead of a flat []byte buffer for gob encoding use the FLATE buffer (otherwise exactly the same as Gob).
+While it does some some space, due to the internals of the golang Flate, there is alot of GC churn and evils associated with this one if used for a large number of series.
+So this may be a good "final persist state" but it should get converted out of this format for use elsewhere.

 ### Writer Schemas